Raúl Allain

-Raúl Alfonso Allain Vega (born 11 November 1989 in Lima) is a Peruvian writer, poet, editor and sociologist.
+Raúl Alfonso Allain Vega (born 11 November 1989) is a Peruvian writer, poet, editor and sociologist.

 Life

 Allain is the son of Manuel Alfonso Allain Santisteban and Patricia María del Pilar Vega González and grandson of Óscar Allain Cottera, an artist.
-In 2007 Allain matriculated at the National University of San Marcos to study sociology.
+In 2007, Allain entered the National University of San Marcos to study sociology.
+He has a degree in sociology.